 "Although invisible to the eye and detectable by us as only a slight odour on the sea breeze, DMS influences vital cloud formation processes, helping to naturally regulate Earth’s climate.
 After 15 years researching the production of DMS by tiny microbes in the surface ocean, I’m still amazed and inspired by this! "

-Frances began her career at PML in 2009, following completion of her PhD under the supervision of Prof Peter Liss at the University of East Anglia.
-Her research focuses on the production of key marine trace gases in the surface ocean, primarily dimethyl sulfide (DMS) and halocarbons.
+Frances leads research into the production of climate-active marine trace gases in the surface ocean, primarily the climate-cooling gas dimethyl sulfide (DMS) and other volatile organic compounds.
 Understanding the processes that lead to the production of these gases is critical to accurately predicting their flux to the atmosphere, and ultimately modelling the impact they have on Earth’s climate.
-Her research has tackled diverse angles of this topic, including the influence of ocean acidification on marine trace gas production, the production of DMS by corals during air exposure, the influence of DMS on the palatability of microplastics to copepods, as well as studies directly focusing on the marine biogeochemical production and cycling of DMS.
+Her research has tackled diverse angles of this topic, and she has lead and managed projects focusing on the influence of ocean acidification on marine trace gas production, the production of DMS by corals during air exposure, the influence of DMS on the palatability of microplastics to copepods, as well as studies directly focusing on the marine biogeochemical production and cycling of DMS.

-Frances has taken on the role of coordinator of impact activities for all research at PML relating to “Clean Seas’, within which she facilitates internal activities and discussion to maximise our impact on this key global challenge.
-Her role as coordinator is to ensure that PML researchers engage strategically with stakeholders and clearly communicate PML’s activities within this key challenge area to external audiences.
+Frances is coordinator of impact activities for all marine pollution research at PML (Cleaner Seas Science to Impact Area), within which she facilitates internal activities and discussion to maximise PML’s impact on this key global challenge.
+As coordinator, she ensures that PML researchers engage strategically with stakeholders and clearly communicates PML’s activities within this key challenge area to external audiences.

 Frances actively engages in a variety of outreach activities.
 She was selected to present at the Exeter Soapbox Science event in June 2022 on “The smell of the sea, plankton, clouds and climate”.
 She was recently featured in two BBC World Service radio programmes broadcast in May 2023 (Unexpected Elements (starts at 32:50) and CrowdScience) discussing various aspects of her research on climate-active gases and the composition of sea air.